-Preventable workplace deaths have increased four consecutive years.
+Preventable workplace deaths totaled 4,113 in 2020.
+Fatalities should never be the cost of doing business.
 In recognition of Workers' Memorial Day April 28, please join NSC in remembering those who have died in preventable workplace incidents.

 The Council urges Americans to take the Safe at Work Pledge to prioritize safety at work, and dedicate that pledge to those who have been killed in preventable workplace incidents.

 NSC encourages companies to prioritize efforts in addressing the leading causes of workplace fatalities through evidence-based and effective risk management strategies, including consulting the following NSC resources:

 ● SAFER initiative materials, NSC membership and network offerings, workplace training, consulting services and employee perception surveys

 ● Free NSC toolkits, including the Opioids at Work Employer Toolkit, Fatigue at Work Employer Toolkit and Safe Driving Toolkit

 ● Campbell Institute research on topics like serious injury and fatality prevention